MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 - External sharing policies are fully automated, ensuring only approved users can share externally through predefined workflows.
 - Teams meeting policies regulate external guests, requiring pre-approval for access to certain types of meetings.
 - External sharing of SharePoint files is restricted based on sensitivity labels and automated rules.

-#### Information Architecture (400)
 - A structured metadata framework is enforced across all systems, ensuring compliance and consistency in document management.
-- Automated metadata tagging is introduced to classify and protect sensitive information.
-- Ownership of content is fully established, with clear accountability for document governance.
+- Ownership of content and Information Architecture is fully established, with clear accountability for document governance.
-- Retention policies are systematically enforced through automation, ensuring regulatory compliance.
-- Formal metadata schema is fully applied to:
-  - Identify personal data.
-  - Define retention requirements—how long data should be stored.
-  - Clarify the purpose of storage and regulatory requirements.
-  - Apply disposition policies—deletion and archival timelines.
-  - Set Trigger Dates (when rules start to apply based on laws, regulations, or company policies) such as signing date, decision date, publish date, employee exit date, purchase date.

 #### Technology (400)